What Is Dropbox Smart Sync?

 According to the explanation of Dropbox, Smart Sync is a feature of Dropbox on the desktop application, which helps you save space on your hard drive.
 With Smart Sync, users can check files shared with them and access every file and folder in their Dropbox account from their computer without using any hard drive space.

 Smart Sync is suitable for Dropbox Plus and Professional customers and members of the Dropbox Business team.
-User can enable it at any time if they need.
+Users can enable it at any time if they need it.
 Generally, users may choose to enable Smart Sync when they have a large number of files stored in your Dropbox.

 Or, when users often need to access a lot of share files from others, Smart Sync is also a good choice because it can bring the convenience of being able to see and access these files without storing them on the hard drive to users.